Top 10 Reasons Why Children Who Start Reading Earlier in Life Benefit

 Increases Knowledge

-Although children's books are predominately picture-based and contain a limited number of words, they are still invaluable for your child's development.
+Although children's books are predominately picture-based and contain few words, they are still invaluable for your child's development.
 These early books teach important lessons about family, friends, the world around us, and so much more, like those dinosaur books, which are always a hit.

-Early readers broaden their knowledge without even realizing it through learning new concepts and reading new stories with exciting characters.
-Lessons can be learned from any book; word count has nothing to do with it!
+Early readers broaden their knowledge without realizing it by learning new concepts and reading new stories with exciting characters.
+They can learn lessons from any book; word count has nothing to do with it!

 A graduation cap with a red tassel placed on a stack of books, symbolizing academic success and achievement.